Arnaldo Forlani: Prime Minister of Italy

 In 1980, Forlani was among the main sponsor of Flaminio Piccoli in the party congress.
-Piccoli was elected Secretary at the head of a centre-right majority.
-Due to his fundamental role in Piccoli's election, Forlani was appointed Prime Minister of Italy in October, leading a centre to centre-left coalition with PSI, PSDI and PRI.
+Piccoli was elected secretary at the head of a centre-right majority.
+Due to his fundamental role in Piccoli's election, Forlani was appointed Prime Minister of Italy in October, leading a centrist and closer to centre-left coalition with PSI, PSDI and PRI.

 1980 Irpinia earthquake

-During his premiership, Forlani had to face also the Irpinia earthquake, a strong shock, that was centered on the village of Conza in Campania, and left at least 2,483 people dead, at least 7,700 injured, and left 250,000 homeless.
+During his premiership, Forlani had to face the Irpinia earthquake, a strong shock, that was centered on the village of Conza in Campania, and left at least 2,483 people dead, at least 7,700 injured, and left 250,000 homeless.
 Forlani's government spent 59 trillion lire on reconstruction, while other nations sent contributions.
-West Germany contributed 32 million United States dollars (USD) and the United States US$70 million.
-However, in the early 1990s a major corruption scandal emerged.
+West Germany contributed 32 million United States dollars and the United States US$70 million.

+In the early 1990s, a major corruption scandal emerged.
 Of the billions of lire that were predestined for aid to the victims and rebuilding, the largest part disappeared from the earthquake reconstruction funds in the 1980s.
 Of the $40 billion spent on earthquake reconstruction, an estimated $20 billion went to create an entirely new social class of millionaires in the region, $6.4 billion went to the Camorra, whereas another $4 billion went to politicians in bribes.
 Only the remaining $9.6 billion a quarter of the total amount, was actually spent on people's needs.
-Moreover, the Mafia entered the construction industry after the quake.
+Moreover, the Italian Mafia entered the construction industry after the quake.